JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/docs/md/jsopx.Global/Templates/CODE_OF_CONDUCT.md

 ```

-> 🛡️ The preceding code block is a template for creating a `CODE_OF_CONDUCT.md` markdown document, and uses a 4 x backtick fencing wrapper to ensure all syntax is properly wrapped in a single markdown snippet.
+> 🛡️ The preceding code block is a template for creating a `CODE_OF_CONDUCT.md` markdown document.
+You may want to use a 4 x backtick fencing wrapper to ensure all syntax is properly wrapped in a single markdown snippet.

 ---